 Antica comes from “Antinori California”.
 The Antinori name is synonymous with the regions of Tuscany and Umbria, thanks to over 630 years and 26 generations of winemaking history there.
 Their passion for innovation led them to the Napa Valley, to this breath-taking mountaintop estate, chosen by Marchese Piero Antinori for its rocky soil and high elevation above the fog line.
 The rolling hills reminded him of Tuscany.

 Tour the estate’s vineyards, olive grove, and stunning and pristine open land including the Townsend Single-Vineyard set high on the ridge overlooking Napa Valley some 1600 feet below.
 This is the jewel in the Antinori crown.
-From the Townsend Belvedere, the arbour that overlooks 24-acre Townsend Vineyard, you will see what makes the site so exceptional.
+From the Townsend Belvedere, the arbor that overlooks 24-acre Townsend Vineyard, you will see what makes the site so exceptional.

-You will have the unique opportunity to explore some of the family’s most highly-acclaimed wines from both Italy and Napa Valley in one place: start with a glass of Chardonnay from Antica’s single vineyard A26 vineyard during the tour of the state-of-the-art winemaking facility and cellars.
+You will have the unique opportunity to explore some of the family’s most highly-acclaimed wines from both Italy and Napa Valley in one place: start with a glass of Chardonnay from Antica’s single-vineyard A26 vineyard during the tour of the state-of-the-art winemaking facility and cellars.
 Then, at a seated tasting, you will taste sought-after wines such as Tignanello, Guado al Tasso, Marchese Antinori Chianti Classico Riserva and Antica Napa Valley Townsend Vineyard Cabernet Sauvignon and the estate extra-virgin olive oil.
 All this from the comfort of the Antica Cucina, with its vista views of the property and surrounding mountaintops.
 This is a rare opportunity to experience how each of these wines expresses the Antinori family philosophy and tradition, each an authentic expression of the site from which they hail: a true blend of Italy and California.

 Return to Meadowood for an evening at your leisure, dining at the hotel or at a nearby restaurant - your local expert will be happy to recommend a few fine addresses.

 After lunch, head back up the mountain again, this time to the Promontory winery.
 As its name implies, Promontory is perched high on a knoll among the western hills of Oakville.
 The Harlan family purchased it in 2008 and they have since transformed this wild and rugged terrain into a patchwork of vines amongst the forest.
-A dramatic terroir where morning fog and slightly cooler air fills the narrow canyon on an almost daily basis.
+A dramatic terroir where morning fog and slightly cooler air fill the narrow canyon on an almost daily basis.

 Here, you will experience an intimate and private introduction to their wine, philosophy, and terroir with a private tour of the winery, sampling wine from the cask, and a vertical tasting of Promontory vintages.